microsoft/azure-health-data-services-toolkit/samples/JsonTransform/README.md

 - **AddTransform** JSON transform used to add the node with properties like JSONPath, Append Node.
 - **TransformCollection**: This class represents a collection of JSON transforms used to add JSON transforms to the collection.
 - **TransformPolicy**: Uses transform collection and transforms JSON document into modified JSON data using Transform method, which is given below.
-- \<Transform Policy name\>.**Transfrom** given method transforms a JSON data and returns the transformed document.
+- \<Transform Policy name\>.**Transform** given method transforms a JSON data and returns the transformed document.
 JSON data to transform is passed as an input parameter for the given method, and the transformed document is returned as a JSON string.
-- JSON Result from above method is verified using JSON object, JArray and JToken.
+- JSON result from above method is verified using JSON object, JArray and JToken.